ErpNetDocs/tech/advanced/scripting/domain-model/index.md

 # Domain Model

-Scripts in @@name can directly interact with the @@name [Domain Model](https://docs.erp.net/model/entities/index.html), providing access to all entities and their properties.
+Scripts in @@name can directly interact with the @@name [Domain Model](https://docs.erp.net/model/entities/index.html), providing access to all entities and their attributes.

 This allows you to read, create, update, and delete data as part of your custom logic.